SARL-Engineering/ZScan_Processor/README.md

 * Provides system notifications when plates are processed/fail.
 * Maintains logs of all detections, transfers, and failures.
 * Includes built-in calibration interface for easy adjustment to scanner and plate differences.
-* Allows for a custom MySQL insert string for easy adaptation to different database layouts (may add more features later).
+* Allows for a custom MySQL query string for easy adaptation to different database layouts.
 * Saves full-resolution backups of failed plates to ensure data is not lost.

 ##### Special Note